| FAQ's

 all orchids grow in this Hydroponic System?

-leaves and debri on the forest floor or on the side of a rock or tree),
+leaves and debri on the forest floor),

 and epiphytic (orchids that hang from trees and grow in the

-with their roots exposed).
+open air with their roots exposed).
 Terrestrial orchids, those that grow

 grown in pots.
 These types of orchids do